So, how do you build financial independence?

 Our goal at Summerhill is to provide accessible and affordable advice and help you achieve financial independence - or whatever your personal financial goal is.

-Want to ask questions within a community?
+Want to ask questions?

 Understanding how you can become financially independent.

 One of the things that we focus on as a goal at Summerhill is financial independence - but what does that actually mean?
 To us, it means choosing to work, not having to work.

 Many of our clients continue to work after they no longer need to financially, but they choose to do so, although maybe not so many hours or as hard.
 Or they choose to work part-time, or only take on projects that really interest them.

 We don’t believe in the concept of ‘retirement’ as that gives an impression of being forced into retirement, or something you have to do at a certain age - we want all of our clients to have a choice.
 And financial independence means having choice about what you do each day - what drives you and what are you passionate about, without having to worry about the financial consequences.